-- (1) Unlimited Kights The Government shall have unlimited rights in: - (a) Technical data and computer software resulting directly from performance of experimental, developmental or research work which was specified as an element of performance in this or any other Government assistance agreement or contract, at any tier; - (b) Computer software required to be originated or developed or generated as a necessary part performance under this or any other Government assistance agreement or contract; at any tier; - (c) Computer data bases prepared under this or any other Government assistance agreement or contract at any tier consisting of information supplied by the Government, information in which the Government has unlimited rights, or information which is in the public domain; - (d) Technical data or computer software, constituting corrections or changes to Government-furnished data or computer software, prepared or required to be delivered under this or any other Government assistance agreement or contract at any tier; - (e) Technical data or computer software which is in the public domain or has been or is normally released or disclosed by the recipient or subrecipients without restriction or further disclosure; - (f) Technical data or computer software listed or described elsewhere in this assistance agreement which the parties have predetermined and agreed will be furnished with unlimited rights. - (2) Limited Rights The Government shall have limited rights in: - (a) Technical data, listed or described elsewhere in this assistance agreement which the parties have agreed will be furnished with limited rights; - (b) Unpublished technical data developed at private expense and unpublished computer software, documentation related to computer software that is acquired with restricted rights provided that the data to which the Government's rights are limited is identified. - (3) Restricted Rights The Government shall have restricted rights in computer software, listed or described elsewhere in this assistance agreement, which the parties have agreed will be furnished with restricted rights, provided further that: . - (a) The recipient clearly marks the computer software with a restricted rights legend and the related computer software documentation includes a prominant statement of the restrictions applicable to the computer software.
-Failure of the recipient to apply a restricted rights legend to such computer software shall relieve the Government of liability with respect to such unmarked software. - (b) The recipient may not place any legend on computer software indicating restrictions on the Government's rights in such software unless the restrictions are set forth elsewhere in this assistance agreement and agreed to by the parties prior to the delivery data of the software. - (4) No legend shall be marked on mor shall any limitation or restriction on rights of use to any data or computer software which the recipient has previously delivered to the Government, without restriction.
+(1) Unlimited Rights - The Government shall have unlimited rights in:

+(a) Technical data and computer software resulting directly from performance of experimental, developmental or research work which was specified as an element of performance in this or any other Government assistance agreement or contract, at any tier;

+(b) Computer software required to be originated or developed or generated as a necessary part performance under this or any other Government assistance agreement or contract, at any tier;

+(c) Computer data bases prepared under this or any other Government assistance agreement or contract at any tier consisting of information supplied by the Government, information in which the Government has unlimited rights, or information which is in the public domain;

+(d) Technical data or computer software, constituting corrections or changes to Government-furnished data or computer software, prepared or required to be delivered under this or any other Government assistance agreement or contract at any tier;

+(e) Technical data or computer software which is in the public domain or has been or is normally released or disclosed by the recipient or subrecipients without restriction or further disclosure;

+(f) Technical data or computer software listed or described elsewhere in this assistance agreement which the parties have predetermined and agreed will be furnished with unlimited rights.

+(2) Limited Rights - The Government shall have limited rights in:

+(a) Technical data, listed or described elsewhere in this assistance agreement which the parties have agreed will be furnished with limited rights;

+(b) Unpublished technical data developed at private expense and unpublished computer software documentation related to computer software that is acquired with restricted rights provided that the data to which the Government's rights are limited is identified.

+(3) Restricted Rights - The Government shall have restricted rights in computer software, listed or described elsewhere in this assistance agreement, which the parties have agreed will be furnished with restricted rights, provided further that:

+(a) The recipient clearly marks the computer software with a restricted rights legend and the related computer software documentation includes a prominant statement of the restrictions applicable to the computer software.
+Failure of the recipient to apply a restricted rights legend to such computer software shall relieve the Government of liability with respect to such unmarked software.

+(b) The recipient may not place any legend on computer software indicating restrictions on the Government's rights in such software unless the restrictions are set forth elsewhere in this assistance agreement and agreed to by the parties prior to the delivery data of the software.

+(4) No legend shall be marked on, nor shall any limitation or restriction on rights of use to any data or computer software which the recipient has previously delivered to the Government without restriction.
 The limited or restricted rights provided for by this clause shall not impair the right of the Government to use similar or identical data or computer software acquired from other sources.

 c.
-Indemnification - The recipient shall indemnify and save and hold harmless the Government, its officers, agents, and employees acting within the scope of their official duties against any liability, including costs and employees acting within the scope of their official duties against any liability, including costs and employees acting within the scope of their official duties against any liability including costs and employees acting within the scope of their official duties against any liability. expenses, resulting from any willful or intentional violation by the recipient of proprietary rights, copyrights, expenses, resulting from any willful or intentional violation, the recipient of proprietary rights, copyrights, or rights of privacy, arising out of the publication, translation, reproduction, delivery, performance, use or defined the supplication of any data function of any data function and any data function. disposition of any data furnished under this assistance agreement.
+Indemnification - The recipient shall indemnify and save and hold harmless the Government, its officers, agents, and employees acting within the scope of their official duties against any liability, including costs and expenses, resulting from any willful or intentional violation by the recipient of proprietary rights, copyrights, or rights of privacy, arising out of the publication, translation, reproduction, delivery, performance, use or disposition of any data furnished under this assistance agreement.